SAP-samples/teched2022-AD265/exercises/ex1/README.md

 You've now learned how to integrate a remote service step by step.

-In the next [exercise 2](../ex2/README.md), you will package this implementation such that it could be used as an integration package by other applications.
+In the next [exercise](../ex2/README.md), you will see how an integration package can simplify these steps quite significantly.